-1. Enhances The User Experience
+1. Enhance The User Experience

 Users are able to more easily access content via deep links, with essentially no navigation.
 They also serve to help direct users to specific screens to your app instead of the home screen; thus, if you are linking to something in your app from social media, a mobile website, etc., users are able to navigate seamlessly to that content.

-2. Improves User Retention, Engagement, & Usage
+2. Improve User Retention, Engagement, & Usage

 Deep linking has been shown to improve valuable usage metrics.
 Users who were deep linked showed double the activation rate, double the retention rate, and visited the app twice as frequently versus users who hadn’t been deep linked.

 3. Improves User Onboarding